ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 As outlined in {{terminology}}, this specification uses a necessary mixture of RATS and PKI terminology in order to map concepts between the two domains.

-Within this specification, the concepts found in the Remote Attestation Procedures (RATS {{RFC9334}}) are mapped to the PKIX environment.
-There are many other specifications that are based on the RATS architecture which offer formats to carry evidence.
-This specification deals with peculiar aspects of the PKIX environment which make the existing evidence formats inappropriate:
+Within this specification, the concepts found in the Remote ATtestation procedureS (RATS {{RFC9334}}) are mapped to the PKIX environment.
+There are many other specifications that are based on the RATS architecture which offer formats to carry Evidence.
+This specification deals with peculiar aspects of the PKIX environment which make the existing Evidence formats inappropriate:

 * ASN.1 is the preferred encoding format in this environment.
 X.509 certificates ({{RFC5280}}) are used widely within this environment and the majority of tools are designed to support ASN.1.
 There are